Vinicius-8/Noteum/README.md

 ```

-* Create a file called credentials.js at src folder and put your OAUTH client ID to use the google API for authentication, as follows:
+* Create a file called credentials.js at src folder and put your [OAUTH client ID](https://docs.expo.io/versions/latest/sdk/google/) to use the google API for authentication with Expo, as follows (use the same client ID in the [server-side](https://github.com/Vinicius-8/Noteum_Server)):
 ```js
 const ANDROID_CLIENT_ID = "<yourid>";